Tuberous breasts: Effects

 Tuberous breasts are not simply small or underdeveloped breasts.
 The effect of the condition on the appearance of the breast can range from mild to severe, and typical characteristics include enlarged, puffy areola, unusually wide spacing between the breasts, minimal breast tissue, sagging, higher than normal breast fold, and narrow base at the chest wall.
 The condition can cause low milk supply in breastfeeding women.
 However, other physical aspects of fertility and pregnancy are not affected by the condition.

-Tubular breasts may lead to psychosexual problems with girls in very early puberty being affected psychologically due to the unusual shape of the breast.

 Treatment

 The appearance of tuberous breasts can potentially be changed through surgical procedures, including the tissue expansion method, use of autologous fat grafting and breast implants.
 Depending on the extent of the tuberous breasts, a surgeon will release the constricted tissue and create a new breast fold.

-The procedure to change the appearance of tuberous breasts can be more complicated than a regular breast augmentation, and some plastic surgeons have specialist training in tuberous breast correction.
-A less complicated single-stage approach using saline implants can also provide a satisfactory aesthetic result.
-As tuberous breasts are a congenital deformity, referral for treatment under the National Health Service may be possible in the United Kingdom.
+The procedure to change the appearance of tuberous breasts can be more complicated than a regular breast augmentation, and some plastic surgeons have specialist training in tuberous breast augmentation.
+A less complicated single-stage approach using saline implants can also provide a similar result.
+As treatment for tuberous breasts is desired for some women, referral for treatment under the National Health Service may be possible in the United Kingdom.
 For those seeking non-surgical solutions, counseling may be recommended as a way of coming to terms with body image.